netsys-lab/id-int-spec/specification.md

 ID-INT: Inter-Domain In-band Network Telemetry
 ==============================================

-ID-INT (inter-domain in-band network telemetry) is an extension to the SCION Internet architecture that allows routers of different ASes to share telemetry information with other outers and end host via INT headers.
+ID-INT (Inter-Domain In-band Network Telemetry) is an extension to the SCION Internet architecture that allows routers of different ASes to share telemetry information with other routers and end hosts via hop-by-hop extension header options.

 ID-INT has many applications, including:
 - Providing richer network debugging information than possible with ping and